What Is a SWOT Analysis?

 So first of all, a SWOT analysis is a technique and it’s used for strategic planning and analysis.
-So it helps to identify the strengths, the weaknesses, opportunities, and threats, hence the SWOT.
+So it helps to identify the strengths, weaknesses, opportunities, and threats, hence the SWOT.

 So let’s talk about why this is so powerful to use.
-First of all, they can be used to explore new solutions to problems, to identify barriers that could limit the goals and objectives, help to decide on a direction that will be most effective.
+First of all, they can be used to explore new solutions to problems, to identify barriers that could limit the goals and objectives, and help to decide on a direction that will be most effective.
 It also helps to reveal possibilities and limitations for change, to revise plans to best navigate systems, communication, or even organizations, and act as a brainstorming device.

-Some of the opportunities that were available to them is that they were well established, they had a well-established position with a well-defined niche so people came to them and that brought a lot of opportunities for growth for them.
+Some of the opportunities that were available to them are that they were well established, they had a well-established position with a well-defined niche so people came to them and that brought a lot of opportunities for growth for them.

 It also identified a market for projects using traditional marketing.
 So where they went to look at other opportunities for growth because the digital marketing had some limitations, they went back and added the traditional marketing, which there are more resources out there with the expertise.
 So if they scaled and grew that, those were available.

-Some of the threats were, there are a lot of larger agencies out there who use less experienced consultants.
+Some of the threats were that there are a lot of larger agencies out there who use less experienced consultants.
 So they didn’t go for the high expertise.
 They went for the ones, maybe new into it, that they were training and teaching.
 And then another threat was there are more smaller agencies popping up all the time that were seeking to enter that market.

-So, as you can see, by identifying the strengths, the weaknesses, opportunities, and threats, it not only gives you means to plan and brainstorm growth, but it helps you in your next steps to really build out the strategies to avoid the limitations or avoid the threats and really leverage those opportunities.
+So, as you can see, by identifying the strengths, the weaknesses, opportunities, and threats, it not only gives you the means to plan and brainstorm growth, but it helps you in your next steps to really build out the strategies to avoid the limitations or avoid the threats and really leverage those opportunities.